chrisant996/cmder-powerline-prompt/README.md

 The prompt has multiple segments:
 - Folder: in blue.
 Displays the folder name, or full path.
 Replaces the user's home folder with a tilde (~).
 - npm: in teal.
 If it detects an npm package, it displays the package name and version number.
-- Git: in green or yellow.
+- Git: in various colors.
 If it detects a Git repo, it displays the branch name.
-A green color is used if no changes are detected.
-A yellow color is used if changes are found.
+Green if no changes, yellow if changes, red for conflicts, magenta for staged changes, and cyan for commits ahead/behind upstream.

 In the screenshot, [Fira Code](https://github.com/tonsky/FiraCode) font is used.